MicrosoftDocs/azure-ai-docs/articles/search/search-markdown-data-tutorial.md

 ## Set up your REST file

-1. Start Visual Studio Code and create a new file
+1. Start Visual Studio Code and create a new file.

 1. Provide values for variables used in the request: